-Program are effective January 1, 2022.

-can change this Plan.
-The Plan Sponsor also reserves the right to interpret the

-Plan's coverage and meaning in the exercise of its sole discretion.
+Benefit Program Effective Date The Plan is effective as of January 1, 2013 and the provisions of the Benefit Program are effective January 1, 2023.
+Plan Documentation If there are any discrepancies between this Summary Plan Description (SPD) and the provisions of the Cleveland Clinic Welfare Benefits Plan Document, including the contract, the Plan Document will prevail.
+No oral interpretations can change this Plan.
+The Plan Sponsor also reserves the right to interpret the Plan's coverage and meaning in the exercise of its sole discretion.
 The decisions of the Plan Administrator, Claims Administrator and Appeals Administrator, as applicable, shall be final and conclusive with respect to all questions relating to the Plan.

-Plan, including this Benefit Program, in whole or in part, at any time, including retroactively, without notice, in such manner as it shall determine regardless of a participant's status, which may result in the termination or modification of an member's coverage under the Benefit Program.
+Future of the Plan The Plan Sponsor reserves the right to amend, modify, suspend or terminate the Plan, including this Benefit Program, in whole or in part, at any time, including retroactively, without notice, in such manner as it shall determine regardless of a participant's status, which may result in the termination or modification of an member's coverage under the Benefit Program.
 If the Plan or Benefit Program is amended, modified, or terminated, the rights of members are limited to benefits incurred prior to the Plan's amendment, modification or termination.
-However, no participant has a vested right to the continuation of any particular benefit provided by the Plan guarantee the right to receive benefits under the Plan or Benefit Program.
+However, no participant has a vested right to the continuation of any particular benefit provided by the Plan No Employment Contract This SPD does not create any contractual rights to employment nor does it guarantee the right to receive benefits under the Plan or Benefit Program.
 Benefits are payable under the Plan or Benefit Program only to individuals who have satisfied all of the conditions under the Plan document for receiving benefits.

-performing certain duties of the Plan Administrator under the terms of the Plan.
+Delegation of Responsibility The Plan Administrator may delegate to other persons responsibilities for performing certain duties of the Plan Administrator under the terms of the Plan.
 The Plan Administrator, Claims Administrator, and/or Appeals Administrator, as applicable, may seek such expert advice as reasonably necessary with respect to the Plan or Benefit Program.
 The Plan Administrator, Claims Administrator, and/or Appeals Administrator, as applicable, shall be entitled to rely upon the information and advice furnished by such delegates and experts, unless actually knowing such information and advice to be inaccurate or unlawful.
 The Plan Administrator may adopt uniform rules for the administration of the Plan from time to time, as it deems necessary or appropriate.

-Section Seven

-TERMS AND DEFINITIONS
+Section Seven TERMS AND DEFINITIONS